 A simplified process flow diagram for the BAPs is shown on Figure 3.
-The BAPs receive recovered overflow from bottom ash dewatering bins and other BBSES process wastewater sources.
-The ponds also act as a surge basin for stormwater runoff from the BBSES ash-water system and infrequently receive non-hazardous liquid metal cleaning wastes delivered by truck from other Luminant facilities under a Texas Commission on Environmental Quality (TCEQ) industrial waste permit.
-Bottom ash process water, other process waters and stormwater runoff from the BBSES ash-water system are pumped to each pond through a series of above grade pipes on the east end.
-The BAPs are located partially above and partially below grade and all material that enters the ponds is pumped into the impoundment - there are no gravity discharges to the BAPs.
+The BAPs receive recovered overflow from bottom ash dewatering bins and other MOSES process wastewater sources.
+The ponds also act as a surge basin for various water streams in the ash-water system.
+Recovered sluice water, process waters and stormwater runoff from the MOSES ash-water system are pumped to each pond through a series of above grade pipes.
+The BAPs are located partially above and partially below grade and all material that enters the ponds is pumped into the impoundments - there are no gravity discharges to the BAPs.